-1) Training of workforce
+1 Training of workforce

-The very strong need of the Kenyan sector for trained graduates, trained managers, and experienced qualified trainers on technical knowledge and skills and - in combination with that - "man management, business management and leadership skills" could well be linked to (HCoE) initiatives that already have the support of The Netherlands.
-Suggested is to further build on training capacities of the recipients of Nuffic NICHE projects that are active in the horticulture sector.
+The very strong need of the Kenyan sector for trained graduates, trained managers, and experienced qualified trainers on technical knowledge and skills and - in combination with that - "man management, business management and leadership skills" could well be linked to (HCoE) initiatives that already have the support of the Netherlands.

-2) Technical information for the industry
+2 Technical information for the industry

 Explore the possibilities for the development of a website or platform to collate every initiative and technical advancement that has a relation to the Dutch horticulture sector in one site; this could be an online or Virtual HCoE.
 Important is to develop the full 'business case' for the online environment.
 From the perspective of how the Dutch sector can create the most added value, the approach of the platform could best involve strong points of the Dutch sector such as environmental sustainability, value chain improvements, greenhouse technology and laboratory services and perhaps trade.